 Your account has a monthly message limit that can be customized to your sending requirements.
-This limit starts at 50, and increases to 1,000 once your account has been fully activated.
+This limit starts at 50, and increases to an initial limit of 1,000 once your account has been fully activated.
 To request a higher limit, contact our support team.
 If you attempt to send messages after you’ve reached your limit, the messages will be queued and sent when your account allows this.

 Enabling SMS Messaging

 1. Navigate to "Sending > SMS Messaging", then click "Continue".

 2. Choose if you would like to send SMS Messages from a dedicated number or use a generic/shared number at no additional cost.
 A USA dedicated number is required to send SMS messages to the USA or Canada.